aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### NKeyFile
-Pathname of a file containing the NKEY.
+Path to a file containing the NKEY (Ed25519-based public/private key pair) used for secure authentication with the NATS server.

 NATS NKeys are a public-key signature system based on Ed25519 that provides strong authentication and identity management.
 They allow secure authentication between NATS clients and servers using  public/private key pairs.

 **Type**: String